‘How people die remains in the memory of those who live on.’

 Yes.
 Dying Matters fully supports hospice care as it sets a gold standard that needs replicating in care homes, hospitals and all settings.

-The highlight of the Dying Matters Coalition’s calendar is Dying Matters Awareness Week (which ran from 14-20 May this year, and will take place 13-19 May 2013).
+The highlight of the Dying Matters Coalition’s calendar is Dying Matters Awareness Week.
 The Awareness Week involves a programme of events to mark the occasion and is being supported by a national PR and media campaign.
 Coalition members are supporting Dying Matters Awareness Week in a wide variety of ways, in many places with support from the national Coalition.

 Not at all.
 We all live and we all die, and life is something to be celebrated through to death.